Blue-Squad-Inc/frontend-coding-challenge/README.md

   - Extendability.
 It should be easy to add additional features to your submission

 ## Submission Instructions
-- Spend up to two days (16 hours) working on your submission.
-Submit whatever you've gotten done at the 16 hour mark.
-Finishing the entire challenge is great and will definitely serve to your advantage.
-However, it's also ok if you don't completely finish.
+- We recommend spending no more than two days (16 hours) working on your submission.
+If you're finding that the work is taking longer than this, it's possible that this role may not be the best fit for you.
+If you do take longer than two days, please let us know when submitting.
   - If you find yourself running out of time, we prefer that you prioritize funtionality over styling the webapp exactly as the mockups show.
 - Create a github repo, feel free to name it whatever you want.
 - Add everything necessary into that repo along with instructions on how to boot up your submission.